 Rapid changes in speed of fast-flowing tidewater glaciers, outlet glaciers, and ice streams observed over the past decade create an urgency to understand their dynamics.
 In West Antarctica, ongoing rapid loss of ice in the regions of Thwaites Glacier and the Amundsen Sea is occurring, with possible accelerated loss due to ocean-driven melting at the grounding zone and nearby areas (e.g., Smith et al., 2020).
 A complete retreat of the Thwaites Glacier basin and resulting release on surrounding ice in West Antarctica has the potential to eventually raise global sea level by several meters.
-It is possible that processes such as hydrofracture and ice cliff failure could lead to a more rapid collapse of Thwaites Glacier within the next few decades.
-Reducing uncertainty in the projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
+It is possible that processes such as hydrofracture and ice cliff failure could lead to a more rapid collapse of Thwaites Glacier within the next few decades. the Reducing uncertainty in projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
 The Ross Sea sector of the Antarctic Ice Sheet, with its spatially diverse and changing natural environment, can facilitate process studies through field sampling and field measurements which will be used in evaluating the current state of the ice sheet, quantifying the glaciological and oceanographic processes that may play a role in rapid decay of the ice sheet, and interpreting past ice sheet changes from subglacial and ice-proximal geologic records to understand ice sheet sensitivity to forcing on different timescales.
 In general, predicting responses of glaciers and ice sheets to future possible environmental change requires models that incorporate realistic ice dynamics (Alley and Joughin, 2012).
 Ice loss on the Greenland Ice Sheet is also happening at a dramatic rate, and contains an additional 7.4 meters of sea level equivalent.
 Predicting dynamic ice loss of major ice streams in Greenland and Antarctica are major challenges to the international research community.
 For both the Antarctic and Greenland Ice Sheets, understanding the history of past ice sheet change is key for pinpointing ice sheet sectors most sensitive to change.
-Measurements and observations of present day conditions are needed to develop and validate such models.
+Understanding the timing and extent of ice sheet response to the past interglacial, using evidence from within and beneath the ice sheet, will inform predictions of future changes.
+Measurements and observations of present-day conditions are needed to develop and validate such models, as geological and geochronological observations of past ice sheet history and ice core evidence of past rates of change.
 Properties of the ice and the ice-bed interface exert strong control on the flow of glaciers and ice sheets.
 Instruments deployed down boreholes drilled to the bed are needed to collect basic data concerning the spatial and temporal distribution of ice properties, sediments, and subglacial hydrology.